Coconut ice cream

 Diet Ratings

-Plant-based and vegan-compliant, but processed with added sugars, oils, and stabilizers.
-Treat food rather than nutritious, though fully vegan.
+Plant-based and vegan-compliant, but typically heavily processed with added sugars, oils, and stabilizers.
+Whole-food advocates prefer fresh fruit-based alternatives.

 Controversy Index